 Former chairman of right-wing media Breitbart and widely viewed as the main architect of Trump’s America First policy, Steve Bannon has been touring Europe in recent months as part of his organisation’s – called ‘The Movement’ – attempt to unite Europe’s right-wing nationalist and populist movements in the run-up to next year’s EU elections.
 Contrary to popular belief, The Movement wasn’t founded by Steve Bannon but by Belgian lawyer and politician Mischaël Modrikamen in 2016.
 Bannon only joined last summer, a few months after being evicted from Trump’s White House.

 Bannon’s new European endeavor has yielded uneven results.
-Many far-right EU politicians, in France, Germany Belgium or the UK have kept Bannon at arm’s length and remain sceptical about his involvement in EU affairs.
+Many far-right EU politicians, in France, Germany Belgium or the UK have kept the former White House advisor at arm’s length and remain sceptical about his involvement in EU affairs.
 The Brussels-based Movement itself has faced strong criticism, with many commentators and politicians seeing it only as a vehicle designed to revive the career of Bannon and other soon-to-be out-of-office European politicians, including former UKIP leader Nigel Farage.

 Last September, his meeting with Czech President Milos Zeman ended abruptly due to strong disagreements regarding Bannon’s protectionism and hard-line stance on China.